SkSadaf/Reddit_Clone/README.md

-# Reddit_Clone
+# Reddit Clone
-Contents of this file:

-• Project overview

-• How to run?

-• Implementation Details

-• Key Components

-Project Overview:
+## Project Overview

 This project implements a Reddit Clone using Go, featuring a core engine with REST API functionality and a client simulator.
 The system replicates key features of Reddit, allowing users to interact with content across various topics.

-How to run?
+## How to Run?

-First start the server by navigating to cmd/server directory and running the following
+1. First, start the server by navigating to the `cmd/server` directory and running the following command:

-command:
+    ```bash
->go run main.go
+    go run main.go
+    ```

-Then start various clients by navigating to cmd/client directory and running the same command again, we can run multiple clients in multiple terminals.
+2. Then, start various clients by navigating to the `cmd/client` directory and running the same command.
+You can run multiple clients in multiple terminals:

+    ```bash
->go run main.go
+    go run main.go
+    ```

-Implementation Details:
+## Implementation Details

-Account Registration
+### Account Registration
-• Users can create new accounts
+- Users can create new accounts.

-Subreddit Management
+### Subreddit Management
-• Create subreddits
+- Create subreddits.
-• Join and leave subreddits
+- Join and leave subreddits.
-• Post text content in subreddits
+- Post text content in subreddits.
-• Comment on posts and other comments (hierarchical structure)
+- Comment on posts and other comments (hierarchical structure).

-Voting
+### Voting
-• Upvote and downvote posts and comments
+- Upvote and downvote posts and comments.
-• Karma computation based on votes
+- Karma computation based on votes.

-User Feed
+### User Feed
-• Generate feed
+- Generate user feeds based on subscriptions and interactions.

-Direct Messaging
+### Direct Messaging
-• Send and receive direct messages
+- Send and receive direct messages.
-• Reply to messages
+- Reply to messages.

-Key Components:
+## Key Components

-• Engine: Core logic handler
+- **Engine**: Core logic handler.
-• Models: Data structures for users, posts, comments, etc.
+- **Models**: Data structures for users, posts, comments, etc.
-• API Handlers: REST endpoint implementations
+- **API Handlers**: REST endpoint implementations.
-• Client: Command-line interface for interacting with the API
+- **Client**: Command-line interface for interacting with the API.